tonibois/cook/README.md

 To see the module on the menu, you must first set Access Rights to the models

+1. Go to:
-1. Go to --> Developer mode --> Technical --> Acces Rights
+ + Settings --> Technical --> Acces Rights
 2. Set the next permissions

 <img src="static/description/set_AR.png" alt="drawing" width="700"/>